Towards the analytic theory of Potential Energy Curves for diatomic molecules. Studying He${}_2^+$ and LiH diatomics as illustration: Introduction

-corresponds to internuclear interaction, electron-nuclear interaction and electron-electron interaction, respectively; the coordinates of the nuclei $R_N$ are fixed becoming classical, they play the role of parameters in the Hamiltonian (\ref{Hel}).
+These terms correspond to internuclear interaction, electron-nuclear interaction and electron-electron interaction, respectively.
+The coordinates of the nuclei $\{R_N\}$ are fixed becoming classical (non-dynamical), they play a role of the external parameters in the Hamiltonian (\ref{Hel}).
 Due to translation-invariant nature of the Coulomb potential $V(r_e; R_N)$ the relative distances between particles appear in the potential only.
 One can calculate in a straightforward way, usually, numerically, the spectra of the electronic Hamiltonian ${\cal H}_{e}$ getting the spectra of the electronic energy $E_e$, in other words, the electronic terms.
-The obtained electronic energy depends on the nuclear configuration, thus, leading to the so-called Potential Energy Surface (PES) $V(R_N)$, where the nuclear configuration occurs as the argument.
-It implies that the internuclear distances $R_{ij}=|{\bf R}_i-{\bf R}_j|$ are not dynamical.
-In the next stage the internuclear distances $R_{ij}$ are restored as dynamical variables and PES $V(R_N)$ is taken as the potential for nuclear motion.
-It is worth noting that in this approach the center-of-mass of the original many-body Coulomb system differs {\it slightly} from the center-of-mass of nuclei.
-It does not affect PES but it leads to some corrections in study of nuclear motion (for discussion, see \cite{Cederbaum:2013} and references therein).
-It will be neglected in the present study, since we are focused on the properties of PES.
+The obtained electronic energy, or, in other words, the eigenvalue of the electronic Hamiltonian ${\cal H}_{e}$, depends on the nuclear configuration, thus, leading to the so-called Potential Energy Surface (PES) $V(R_N)$, where the nuclear configuration occurs as the ``argument".
+It implies that the internuclear distances $R_{ij}=|{\bf R}_i-{\bf R}_j|$ are positive, they are {\it not} dynamical variables.
+In the second stage the internuclear distances $R_{ij}$ are restored as dynamical variables and PES $V(R_N=R_{ij})$ is taken as the potential for nuclear motion assuming its nuclear mass independence.
+It is worth noting that in this approach due to smallness the mass of electrons $m_e$ in comparison with the mass of nuclei $m_N$ the center-of-mass of the original many-body Coulomb system differs {\it slightly} from the center-of-mass of nuclei.
+It does not affect PES but it leads to some small corrections of the order of $m_e/m_N$ in study of nuclear motion (for discussion, see \cite{Cederbaum:2013} and references therein).
+They will be neglected in the present study, since we are focused on the properties of PES.

-It must be emphasized that for polyatomic molecules PES $V(R_N)$ can be written as sum over 2-,3- etc body interactions.
+It must be emphasized that for polyatomic molecules the PES $V(R_N)$ can be presented as the sum over 2-,3- etc body interactions.
 Schematically, it can be written as